 If you are unsure how your horse will react to an injection or oral medication, request assistance or demonstration by your veterinarian.

 If a dose is missed, give it as soon as you can.
 If it is time already for the next dose, skip the missed dose and go back to the normal schedule.
 Do not give two doses at the same time.

 STORAGE AND WARNINGS:

-Store trimethoprim sulfa in a tight, light resistant, childproof container in a cool, dry place at room temperature away from heat and direct sunlight.
+Trimethoprim + Sulfonamide should be stored in a childproof container in a cool, dry place at room temperature away from heat and direct sunlight.